Takaiva/frontend-project-lvl3/README.md

 ## Description

 READABLE is an RSS client that allows you to aggregate articles from any resource that provides corresponding rss link.
-Posts update automatically.

 Supported languages: